AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-b2b.md

 ## Define a relationship field for the source schema {#relationship-field}

 In order to define a relationship between two schemas, the source schema must have a dedicated field that references the primary identity of the destination schema.
-Standard B2B classes include dedicated source key fields for related business entities.
-For example, the [!UICONTROL XDM Business Opportunity] class contains source key fields for a related account (`accountKey`) and campaign (`campaignKey`).
+Standard B2B classes include dedicated source key fields for commonly related business entities.
+For example, the [!UICONTROL XDM Business Opportunity] class contains source key fields for a related account (`accountKey`) and a related campaign (`campaignKey`).
+However, you can also add other [!UICONTROL B2B Source] fields to the schema by using custom field groups if you require more than the default components.

 >[!NOTE]
 >